dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Today he gave us challenge to do to practice using states and event handlers.
 I got pretty far into it until i had to stop and watch the solution video.
 Baby steps..

+DAY 87: JUNE 20, 2019

+Today's Progress: Working on the react course.
+Working on the exercise still. got xconfused on what to do next.
+I needed to bind the function i created into the constructor function above it to make it work.